Colstin/Learning-App/README.md

 - - -
 ** Version 1.0.0 **

-- Learning App
 - User-interface uses courses and tests that keep track of a users score in order to help develop knowledge in Swift and SwiftUI.
 - Object Oriented Code using the MVVM Architecture pattern.
 - Data is parsed on a local and a remote repository.
-- ForEach, ScrollViews, and NavigationLink to create the user interface
+- ForEach, ScrollViews, NavigationLink, NavigationStack, NavigationPath to create the user interface

 ### Section 1: The Course View
 <div align="center">